 api_tokens, whm_access, cpanel_logins, cpanel_filemanager – read WHM API and cPanel session logs

-wp_bruteforce – iterates /home/*/public_html/*/wp-login.php and per-domain access logs
+wp_bruteforce – iterates /home/*/public_html/*/wp-login.php and per-domain access logs.
+The domlog pass ranks recent logs first and honors thresholds.domlog_max_files, thresholds.domlog_tail_lines, and thresholds.domlog_max_age_min.

 mail_queue, mail_per_account – read Exim queue and /var/log/exim_mainlog